PUNCH-Cyber/stoq/docs/index.rst

 stoQ was initially a collection of scripts that helped us solve problems we were confronted with on a daily basis.
-These tasks, such as parsing an SMTP session, extracting attachments, scanning them with a multitude of custom and open source tools, saving the results, and then finally analyze them took up an increasing amount of our teams resources.
+These tasks, such as parsing an SMTP session, extracting attachments, scanning them with a multitude of custom and open source tools, saving the results, and then finally analyzing them took up an increasing amount of our teams resources.
 We found ourselves spending an ever increasing amount of time simply attempting to collect and extract data.
 This took valuable resources away from our ability to actually find and analyze adversaries targeting our networks.